ndurner/ndurner.github.io/_posts/2025-07-18-claude-code.md

 [Update 2025-07-20]
 Claude Code by default asks for confirmation before issuing shell commands.
 There is, however, an override that will auto-accept anything.
 Several commenters field anecdotal evidence that this is in fact dangerous as Claude either makes mistakes or, allegedly, [pursues its own goals](https://x.com/adidoit/status/1946275563829608899) ([archive link](http://archive.today/2025.07.20-083918/https://x.com/adidoit/status/1946275563829608899)).

+[Update 2025-08-05]
+The AWS Solutions Library has a [Guidance document on how to enable Claude Code rollout](https://github.com/aws-solutions-library-samples/guidance-for-claude-code-with-amazon-bedrock) with Amazon Bedrock as the backend without handing out API keys.
+Core to this is third-party OpenID Connect (OIDC) providers like Okta or Microsoft Azure AD.